Conveyancing, property, divorce and deceased estate lawyers in Cape Town

 Estate lawyer presenting on deceased estate property transfer costs; and how they are different for inheritances versus property sold out of the estate.

 Once you've calculated the conveyancing costs, email lawyer@capetownlawyer.co.za and ask us to negotiate on your behalf and try find a lawyer who can beat the quote (we almost always can).
 We'll be happy to arrange a fee-free initial meeting with an estate lawyer to assist you with your deceased estate.
+To prep for the meeting you may want to not just be aware of conveyancing fees, but also use a tool to calculate potential estate duty liability on the inherited property.

 Estate duty